Want a more intentional marriage? Try For better and forever: A marriage resource for wives. It offers community, motivation and inspiration!

 Talk about it Tuesday focuses on some of the more controversial issues within a marriage, by presenting readers with blog posts or podcasts to listen to, and then talk about.
 Recent topics have included the role of social media in your marriage- For example, Do you have any exes on Facebook?
 Do you know your husband’s passwords?
 I even featured in this section with my post on How to get your husband to help around the house!
 These topics help to explore your own opinions on these important matters.

 Often we just don’t take the time to appreciate what we have.
-In my article on simple, practical ways to show appreciation, I talked about how important appreciation is and gave ways in which you can show appreciation to your honey.
+In my article on Simple, practical ways to show appreciation, I talked about how important appreciation is and suggested ways to show appreciation to your honey.
 Another way you can show appreciation is by posting here- in Thankful Thursday, where you mention what your husband has done lately that you are grateful for.

 If you’ve read my post on Self-care for busy women, you’ll know that I believe self-care is incredibly important.
 Readers share their self-care ideas in this section.
 If nothing else, it makes you feel less guilty about spending an afternoon binge-watching shows when you realize you are not alone in this!